needle-mirror/com.unity.xr.meta-openxr/Documentation~/features/planes.md

 ## Trackable ID

-Unlike other AR platforms, the [trackableId](xref:UnityEngine.XR.ARFoundation.ARTrackable`2.trackableId) property of any [ARPlane](xref:UnityEngine.XR.ARFoundation.ARPlane) from the Meta OpenXR platform persists across multiple sessions in the same space setup.
+Unlike other AR platforms, the [trackableId](xref:UnityEngine.XR.ARFoundation.ARTrackable`2.trackableId) property of any [ARPlane](xref:UnityEngine.XR.ARFoundation.ARPlane) from Meta's OpenXR runtime persists across multiple sessions in the same space setup.
 This allows you to, for instance, save the `trackableId` of a user's table to persist a virtual centerpiece on the table each time the user runs your app.

 ## Plane alignment

-Also unique to the Meta OpenXR platform is the [planeAlignmentThreshold](xref:UnityEngine.XR.OpenXR.Features.Meta.MetaOpenXRPlaneSubsystem.planeAlignmentThreshold) property, which determines the threshold for [PlaneAlignment](xref:UnityEngine.XR.ARSubsystems.PlaneAlignment) categorization.
+Meta's OpenXR runtime doesn't classify planes as horizontal or vertical.
+Therefore, this package uses a [planeAlignmentThreshold](xref:UnityEngine.XR.OpenXR.Features.Meta.MetaOpenXRPlaneSubsystem.planeAlignmentThreshold) property to determine the threshold for [PlaneAlignment](xref:UnityEngine.XR.ARSubsystems.PlaneAlignment) categorization.
 Plane alignment is calculated by taking each component of the plane's normal vector and finding their difference from 0.
 If the difference is less than the `planeAlignmentThreshold`, then the `MetaOpenXRPlaneSubsystem` will categorize the plane depending on which of the normal vector's components are within the threshold.
 The `x` and `z` components are both checked for horizontal planes while the `y` component is checked for vertical planes.

 ## Plane classifications